Skip to main content

 • Claimant's bank account information for fund transfer (if applicable)

-Prosperity Bank is a regional bank with 283 full-service banking centers across Texas and Oklahoma.
-It is generally recommended to visit the local branch where the deceased held their account for the most efficient processing.
-For accounts held in trust, the Wealth Management and Trust Services division (trust@prosperitybankusa.com) may be involved in the settlement process.
-Notify the bank promptly upon death; the bank may continue to honor checks until it knows of the death and has had a reasonable opportunity to act.
+Prosperity Bank is a regional bank with approximately 312 full-service banking centers across Texas and Oklahoma.
+It is generally recommended to visit the local banking center where the deceased held their account for the most efficient processing.
+For accounts held in trust or administered by the Wealth Management and Trust Services division, contact Prosperity Trust at trust@prosperitybankusa.com or your regional Prosperity Trust office for estate settlement assistance.
+Notify the bank promptly upon death; under UCC 4-405, the bank may continue to honor checks until it knows of the death and has had a reasonable opportunity to act.

 Mortgage and home lending